OpenTranslationBible/open-bible/en-GB/43.John/md/john-08.md

 ## John 8:54

 Jesus replied, “If I glorify Myself, My glory means nothing.
-My Father, whom you claim as your God, is the one who glorifies Me.
+It is my Father, whom you claim as your God, who glorifies Me.

 ## John 8:55

 Though you do not know Him, I know Him.
-If I said I did not, I would be a liar like you, but I do know Him and obey His word.
+If I said I did not, I would be untruthful like you, but I do know Him and I obey His word.

 ## John 8:56

-Your father Abraham rejoiced at the thought of seeing My day; he saw it and was glad.”
+Your father Abraham was overjoyed at the prospect of seeing My day; he saw it and was glad.”

 ## John 8:57

-“You are not yet fifty years old,” they said to Him, “and you have seen Abraham!”
+“You are not even fifty years old,” they said to Him, “and say you have seen Abraham!”

 ## John 8:58